-This stuffed spaghetti squash recipe is flavoured with spinach and goats cheese to make a hearty vegetarian dish.
+This stuffed spaghetti squash recipe is flavored with spinach and goats cheese to make a hearty vegetarian dish.
 The natural sweetness of spaghetti squash combines with the earthy taste of spinach and the tanginess of goat cheese.

 The dish was just so easy that it's another one the Chief Taste could possibly attempt without supervision.
 Cut in half, bake, add other stuff and voila!
 Lunch for two!
 He enjoyed this with a side of salad and went back to work after lunch revived and ready for the afternoon's challenges.
 I cuddled up with the dogs and had a nap.
 Think I got the better deal that day!

 Allow the baked spaghetti squash to cool completely before storing.
 This prevents condensation inside the storage container, which can lead to spoilage.
 Store the baked spaghetti squash in the refrigerator for up to 3-5 days.

 When you're ready to eat the stored spaghetti squash, you can reheat it in the microwave or oven

 If you enjoy spaghetti squash, try these other recipes.